 The drawings within the EA submission address the detail of the envelopes, as well as providing 3D views of the proposal in its context.
-Options for the site were considered as part of the design process, and are included in the package.

 5. ENVIRONMENTAL AND RESIDENTIAL AMENITY

 The layout, proportion and height of the envelopes for the new residential buildings have been considered in relation to the principles of the Residential Flat Design Code, exceeding the minimum requirements in terms of building separation.